bagwuel/alx-system_engineering-devops/0x00-shell_basics/README.md

 #1-listit is a script that displays the contents list of your current directory

 #2-bring_me_home is a script that changes the working directory to the user’s home directory

+#3-listfiles is a script that displays current directory contents in a long format
+#The -l option lists the contents in a long format

+#4-listmorefiles is a script file that displays current directory contents, including hidden files (starting with .).
+Using the long format.
+#The -l option lists the contents in a long format
+#The -a option lists the hidden files starting with .

+#5-listfilesdigitonly is a script file that displays the current directory contents in a long format with user and group IDs displayed numerically and hidden files (starting with .)
+#The -l option lists the contents in a long format
+#The -a option lists the hidden files starting with .
+#The -n option displays user and group IDs numerically